 Ideally, a design language should allow the designer to span the spectrum of abstraction from high-level down to implementation (invoking compilers or synthesis tools to realize the final implementation).
-It is desirable to a single design languages throughout the design flow, avoiding interface- and equivalence-checking problems that otherwise arise.
-VHDL [28], as it currently stands, is a hardware description language that is well-suited to modeling small- to medium-scale systems at levels of abstraction up to register-transfer level.
+This avoids the need for changing design languages part-way through the design flow, with consequent interface and equivalence checking problems.
+VHDL [28], as it currently stands, is a hardware description language that is well suited to modeling small-scale to medium-scale systems at levels of abstraction up to register transfer.
 However, it has some serious shortcomings when used for modeling large-scale systems or systems at a high level of abstraction.
 In order to remedy these shortcomings, complexity-management and abstraction techniques that have been used successfully in programming languages should be reviewed as candidates for extensions to VHDL.